balaji0931/GreenPathOrgVillage/replit.md

 ## Overview

 GreenPathOrg is a comprehensive waste management system designed for villages to track waste collection, manage households, and coordinate between different user roles.
-The application serves as a digital platform connecting waste generators (households), collectors, managers, and administrators in an efficient waste management ecosystem.
+The application serves as a digital platform connecting waste generators (households), collectors, managers, moderators, and administrators in an efficient waste management ecosystem.

 ## System Architecture